mehulgohil/shorti.fy/README.md

 # shorti.fy

-## What is URL Shortening System ?
+## What is URL Shortening System?
-In laymen's terms URL Shortening is a service we can shorten the original link.
+In layman's terms, URL Shortening is a service we can shorten the original link.
 You provide a long URL and system outputs a short URL which can be used as an alternative to long url.

 ## Requirement